THE ARUN WEST NEIGHBOURHOOD WATCH ASSOCIATION

 We manage our affairs through a committee which consists of the Chairman, Secretary, Treasurer and every Area Coordinator, and is supported by police representatives.
 This meets four times a year.

-The Bognor Regis Association was one of the earliest in the country to be formed, in 1984.
+The Bognor Regis Association ( 2019 now none as The Arun west Neighbourhood Watch Association) was one of the earliest in the country to be formed, in 1984.
 It gradually became one of the largest groups in the country, covering over 14,000 households.
 Improvements in technology have enabled faster and more detailed communication with coordinators through email, and the Association has evolved with these changes.
 We continue to be a vital community resource, and are always looking to improve our local coverage.

 Our objective is to bring neighbours together to create strong, friendly, active communities where crime and anti-social behaviour are less likely to happen.